aytacg26/myportfolio_backend/README.md

-#myportolio backend study
+# myportolio backend study
-##myportfolio will be a social network project for designers, developers, art creators
+## myportfolio will be a social network project for designers, developers, art creators

 ###### Project will be done under MERNStack Technology and will be a SPA

+### Technologies :
+* MERNStack
+* PWA with the help of React
+* Real-Time parts (currently with the help of Long Polling)
+    * In some parts, I will try to use socket.io
+    * Because MongoDB started to support GraphQL, I may also convert the project from REST to GraphQL and hence I can start to use subscriptions of GraphQL

+This is just the backend part of the project, a good part of the FrontEnd completed in React and for Global State, Redux has been used